 The Last Chance Nordic Ski Club is Helena’s hometown cross country ski club.
 Membership is open to cross-country skiers of all abilities, and we encourage all skiers to enjoy the Club’s grooming on the MacDonald Pass and Bill Roberts trails.
 Named for Helena’s famous gold-bearing Last Chance Gulch, LCNSC began in the 1980s as an informal group of local Nordic skiers, whose duties included overseeing the MacDonald Pass Nordic ski trails.
-In 1996 we incorporated under the laws of the State of Montana as a public benefit corporation for the purpose of encouraging and supporting cross country skiing in Helena.
+In 1996 we incorporated under the laws of the State of Montana as a public benefit corporation for the purpose of encouraging and supporting cross country skiing in Helena, MT.

 We groom about fourteen kilometers of trails on MacDonald Pass; these trails unfold just east of the Continental Divide, about fifteen miles west of Helena.
 When we’re able to do so, we also groom about four kilometers of track on the in-town Bill Roberts Golf Course.
 We groom Mac Pass and the Golf Course, when snow-depth permits, for both classic and skate skiing.
 Skiers of all abilities are welcome on either trail, and skiing is free.
 To defray grooming and other expenses the Club welcomes skiers to become a Last Chance Nordic Ski Club member or make donations.
 There’s a lot of work done year-around, behind the scenes, to make the MacDonald Pass trails and the Golf Course tracks skiable.
 Besides grooming four to six days a week, there are snow-machines, rollers, and ginzu’s that need to be purchased and maintained; trails to be kept free of trees, branches, stones, and grass; signs to be erected; maps to be updated; this website to be maintained; restrooms to be maintained and cleaned; grants to be sought and procured; parking lots to be plowed out; and many other large and small but vital tasks.
 About half the grooming is paid, all other work is done by club members volunteering.
 Four or so Saturdays a year, our Youth Skiers program provides kids, ages three to twelve, with a couple hours of fun on the snow alongside volunteer instructors and parents while they improve their cross country skiing skills.
 A weekly Master Skiers program, open to all skiers of all abilities, brings continuing cross country ski education to the eighteen-plus years-old set.